How to do more than just make it through each day with your toddler. Tips to structure your toddler’s day and really thrive!

 Bathtime

 Bath time can be a fun time to get water play in.
 It is a good opportunity for your child to fulfill that curiosity with water.
 What happens when I dump a cup of water out?
 Your child can figure that out in the tub.
-It will also stimulate the sense of touch.
+It will also stimulate the sense of touch and makes for great sensory playtime.
 Best Toys for Baby: Bath Toys

 Time Outside